rizwan-io/SQL-Mastery/06-Writing-Complex-Queries/README.md

 ```

 ### Correlated Sub queries
-The inner sub query is dependent on the outer query
+The inner sub query is dependent on the outer query.
+For every outer query, Inner query is ran.
+So, We can use outer queries attribute inside inner query.
 ```
 -- Get the invoices that are larger than the
 -- 		client's average invoice amount